quevedoSteven/loan-calculator/README.md

 ## What Is This

-Loan Capital Track is a private, subscription-based platform built for:
+WealthWire is a private, subscription-based platform built for:

 - Private lenders managing multiple borrowers
 - Small credit unions needing digital infrastructure